tosca07/picochess/README.md

 If you wish to use engines supported by the Mame emulator, you will also need to set the GPU Memory Split to 64 Mb minimum.

+Once the installation is complete, you can copy the file `/opt/picochess/picochess.ini.example` to `/opt/picochess/picochess.ini` and edit it for your specific situation.

 **Note**

 This repository does not contain all engines, books or voice samples the